Listen to this blog post which will, at a future date, be added to The Explanation Podcast

 “Sex should stem from emotional intimacy, and it’s the opposite with us right now, and I think it really is kind of destroying females’ self-images,” says Fallon.

 “It’s body first, personality second,” says Stephanie.

 “Honestly, I feel like the body doesn’t even matter to them as long as you’re willing,” says Reese.
 “It’s that bad.”

 “But if you say any of this out loud, it’s like you’re weak, you’re not independent, you somehow missed the whole memo about third-wave feminism,” says Amanda.

 Gender relationships are cracking all around us, across the globe.
 Too many men are resorting to harassing and bullying to get what they want.
 Women are fighting back with whatever ammunition they can muster.
 Such conflict can only lead to more sorrow.

 This blog post is an excerpt from chapter 4.2 of the book Agony of Humankind.

 Dig Deeper into The Explanation

 Since you read all the way to here… you liked it.
-Please use the Social Network links just below to share this excerpt of Inventory of the Universe, Sorrow, the Meaning for the Woman in Genesis 3:16
+Please use the Social Network links just below to share this information from The Explanation, Sorrow, the Meaning for the Woman in Genesis 3:16